talenaa/jobSearchApp/README.md

 ***

-## Requirements I need to achieve in this project:
+## Requirements to achieve in this project:

 - We must display on the screen all our applied offers with their status (Blade).